 - Formalities, theme and style

 Have you thought about your formalities, theme and style?
-This is the perfect timing to discover your preferences and get a feel about your dream wedding vision.
+This is the perfect time to discover your preferences and get a feel about your dream wedding vision.
 Pop a bottle of wine with your partner, relax and discuss your options together.
-If you are having trouble narrowing things down, then go over the basics – what do you both like and what not when it comes to your big day?
+If you are having trouble narrowing things down, then go over the basics – what do you both like and what are the no-no’s when it comes to your big day?

 - Wedding Planner